 Dr. Robert W. Anderson followed Dr. Sabiston as chairman and returned to the site of his surgical training.
 Social and economic influences were rapidly altering academic medicine in 1994.
 Dr. Anderson, an accomplished cardiothoracic surgeon with additional training in business administration, successfully led a department seeded as the epitome of traditional education and training, research, and clinical excellence while addressing the major changes in practice reimbursement that had occurred.
 This leadership solidified Duke's fiscal stature and has facilitated a continued dedication to a tripartite mission of clinical, educational, and investigational achievement.

 Dr. Danny Jacobs was recruited to Duke in 2003, where he served as the David C. Sabiston, Jr. professor and chair until October 2012.
-Dr. Jacobs currently is the executive vice president, provost, and dean of the School of Medicine at the University of Texas Medical Campus in Galveston.
+Dr. Jacobs currently is the president of Oregon Health & Science University.
 During his 10 years at Duke, Dr. Jacobs proved himself to be a highly effective leader, committed to the success of all three missions within the Department of Surgery.
 He left Duke in a good position for his successor to continue the legacy of excellence that is Duke Surgery.

 Dr. Allan D. Kirk was named chair of the Department of Surgery at Duke University in May 2014.
 He also was named as the inaugural Surgeon-in-Chief for the Duke University Health System.
 Dr. Kirk received his M.D. from Duke University School of Medicine in 1987 and completed his Ph.D. in immunology at Duke in 1992.
 He completed his general surgery residency at Duke in 1995, and his multiorgan transplant fellowship at the University of Wisconsin in 1997.
 An accomplished scientist and surgeon, Dr. Kirk is recognized by his peers for his pioneering work in transplantation and for his outstanding ability to lead.
 Prior to returning to Duke, he served as a Commander in the United States Navy at the Naval Medical Research Institute, became the inaugural Chief of the Transplantation branch at the National Institutes of Health, and served as Vice Chair for Research for the Department of Surgery at Emory University.
 His commitment to rigorous education and training, innovative research, and the most advanced patient care make him an excellent leader for Duke Surgery.